 The innovative French singer M is known for his playful Rock compositions and wildly theatrical live shows.

-Born Matthieu Chedid, he chose the pseudonym "-M-" and fashioned a whimsical superhero alter ego (with his wild suits and an "m"-shaped hairdo à la Grandpa Munster) which helped him overcome his shyness on stage.
+Born Matthieu Chedid, he chose the pseudonym "-M-" and fashioned a whimsical superhero alter ego (with his wild suits and "M"-shaped hairdo à la Grandpa Munster -- a look he's since traded for "M"-shaped sunglasses) to help him overcome his shyness on stage.

 Photo by Bernard Benant